 Scoro has regular maintenance windows for updates and backup.
 Backups are made nightly and do not affect user experience.
 During updates, Scoro services are not available for users.
-This usually takes 30 seconds, but on rare occasions and for larger sites a bit longer.
+This usually takes 30 seconds, but on rare occasions and for larger sites it may be a bit longer.

 Scoro has a regular update and improvement cycle.
-In 2018, there were 10 major releases or versions.
-Minor upgrades are released only for security or user experience improvement purposes and are done without interfering with the user.
+In 2019, there were 10 major releases or versions.
+Minor upgrades are released only for security or user experience improvement purposes and are done without interfering the user site availability.

 We make sure that upgrades won’t break external client integrations.
 This is done by versioning the API and making sure the API stays backwards compatible.

 Logging and System Management